foxBMS/foxBMS-documentation/doc/sphinx/software_documentation/tools/flashtool/flashtool.rst

 STM32Interface:
 - serial interface abstraction of foxBMS interface to send according to the protocol specified by ST Microelectronics

-    - for detailed insight to the USART protocol refer to STM32 appnote AN3155
+    - for detailed insight to the USART protocol refer to STM32 appnote AN3155 [1]_
-    - for detailed insight to the device bootloader" refer to STM32 appnote AN2606
+    - for detailed insight to the device bootloader refer to STM32 appnote AN2606 [2]_

 STM32flasher:
 - easy-to-use flash tool for STM32f4 microcontrollers (similar to popular other flashtools like avrdude)